Frequently Asked Questions

 Q. What should I do if I’m running late?

-A. You should call the centre and let the staff know.
+A. You should call the center and let the staff know.
 Most of our facilities have 2 closing staff working until 5:30pm.
 One staff can wait while the other goes home.
-A lot of our staff have other commitments in the evenings (i.e. University, other jobs or families of their own) so it is very important that you try to get to the centre on time.
+A lot of our staff have other commitments in the evenings (i.e. University, other jobs or families of their own) so it is very important that you try to get to the center on time.
 We do have late pick up fees that apply.